AthenaDeschain/E2/README.md

     ```sh
     cp .env.example .env
     ```
-    Now, open the `.env` file and fill in your secrets, especially your `JWT_SECRET` and `GEMINI_API_KEY`.
+    Now, open the `.env` file and fill in your secrets, especially your `MONGODB_URI`, `JWT_SECRET`, and `GEMINI_API_KEY`.

 ### Running Locally

 You need to run two processes in separate terminals: the backend server and the frontend dev server.

 1.  **Terminal 1: Start the Backend Server**
     This command compiles the TypeScript server and starts it.
-It will also create and initialize the `database.db` file if it doesn't exist.
+It will connect to the MongoDB instance specified in your `.env` file.
     ```sh
     npm run build:backend && npm start
     ```